 • Update and refine the definitions of topics that have presented queries in the past

 We have reflected changes to the licensing requirements since the previous syllabus, which has resulted in additions to the licensing conditions sections.
 For example, the requirements for:

 • Use of secondary locators

 After these changes, the level of difficulty of Foundation as measured by the ratio of the number of points which must be ‘understood’ to the number of points to be ‘recalled’ is unchanged between the old and new syllabus.
 Furthermore, the ratio of operating points to technical points in also unchanged at 52:48.

 The Intermediate level now has an increased focus on practical operating skills and construction.
 It is more difficult as some technical concepts have been moved down from Full, but it now sits more comfortably between Foundation and Full and, in the view of Ofcom, justifies the increased licence privileges obtained.

 The Full level makes more use of concept demonstrations instead of just theory and the mathematical requirements are simplified.
 It remains broadly aligned with HAREC.

 Further update to the changes for Practical Assessments commencing August 2019

 will be uploaded here.

-The Full licence Manual for next August is available and the new Foundation and Intermediate Manuals will be available in the New Year.
+The Full licence Manual and Intermediate Manuals for next August are available and the new Foundation will be available around Easter.